MontanaFlossCo/Flint-Documentation/1.0/guides/conditional_features.md

 }
 ```

 The `constraints(requirements:)` function definition uses a Domain-Specific Language (DSL) provided by the "builder" passed to the function.
-This DSL lets you define different kinds of constraints in convenient ways.
+This DSL lets you define the constraints in a convenient way.
 The above constraint `.runtimeEnabled` means that the `isEnabled` property of the feature must return `true`.
 The default implementation of this provided by Flint returns `true`.
 You can override it to turn this feature off, or make it call into other code to find out if it should be enabled.

 Here are the kinds of constraints the DSL currently supports:

-* **Preconditions**: This includes user toggling, purchases and runtime enabling.
+* **Preconditions**: This includes user feature toggling, purchases and runtime enabling.
 * **System Permissions**: The permissions your app needs for the feature to work, such as Photos, Contacts or Location access
 * **Platform restrictions**: You can set the minimum required version for each platform operating system, or indicate "any" or "unsupported".